 Step 6: Select “Save As”.

-Select the desired location where you want to save this file and Select the “Save as type” as “Excel macro-enabled workbook”.
+Select the desired location where you want to save this file and select the “Save as type” as an “Excel macro-enabled workbook”.

 SpellNumber function for INR (Indian Rupees) is now created and saved in your workbook.

 Let us try the above code which we created in our workbook.

 Insert number in column A. In column B insert the formula: = SpellNumber(A1).
 Use the fill handle function to copy the formula in all rows.

 It will display the word Indian rupees format as shown below: